QuantEcon/lecture-python-intro/lectures/ar1_processes.md

 The concept of ergodicity is used in different ways by different authors.

-One way to understand it in the present setting is that a version of the Law of Large Numbers is valid for $\{X_t\}$, even though it is not IID.
+One way to understand it in the present setting is that a version of the law of large numbers is valid for $\{X_t\}$, even though it is not IID.

 In particular, averages over time series converge to expectations under the stationary distribution.